bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### copy_media_to_s3

-Migrate uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Migrate all uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Use for initial upload to an empty bucket.

+### sync_media_to_s3

+Sync new or changed uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Use to ensure all local files are uploaded to an existing bucket.

 ### set_cors_to_s3 filename